Trek Guatemala From Antigua to Lake Atitlan

 Bed down at excellent camps as you hike, with comfy tents, locally-sourced feasts and front-row seats to fiery sunsets over Fuego Volcano

-Celebrate your trek from a boutique hotel on Lake Atitlan, and take a boat trip to San Juan La Laguna – home to vibrant art, organic coffee, and iconic views
+Celebrate your trek on the shores of Lake Atitlan and take a boat trip to San Juan La Laguna – home to vibrant art, organic coffee, and iconic views

 Day 1